Serial killer nurse Lucy Letby to spend rest of life in prison for murdering babies

 In one statement read to the court, the mother of Child A, who was murdered by Letby, and Child B, who she attempted to kill, said: “You thought it was your right to play God with our children’s lives.”

+The judge ordered that Letby be sent a transcript of his sentencing remarks and copies of the statements read out by the families of her victims.

+Hospital bosses have come under intense scrutiny for the steps taken to remove Letby from the unit following concerns by consultants.

-The government has ordered an independent inquiry into the circumstances behind the murders, however some of the grieving families of Letby’s victims have said that the investigation should be upgraded to one with statutory powers that would compel witnesses to attend by law.
+The government has ordered an independent inquiry into the circumstances behind the murders.
+Some of the grieving families of Letby’s victims have said that the investigation should be upgraded to one with statutory powers that would compel witnesses to attend by law.

-The families join senior doctors and MPs who want a full public inquiry, amid fears that the inquiry currently lacks the powers needed to probe potential failings made by the NHS trust.
+The Independent understands the government is discussing whether to upgrade the inquiry, weighing up whether the speed a non-statutory review may offer was outweighed by the benefits of a full public inquiry – including compelling more witnesses to give evidence.

+Mr Sunak also came under pressure to change the law to give judges the power to force a criminals to attend a sentencing hearing after Letby’s refusal, which comes amid growing calls following the non-attendance of the killers of Olivia Pratt-Korbel, Zara Aleena and Sabina Nessa.

+The Labour leader also added his voice to calls for the inquiry to be put on a statutory footing – arguing that it would give a judge the power to order documents and order witnesses to come forward, as well as being “what the victims’ family want”.

+Former Tory justice minister and barrister David Wolfson KC told Times Radio that it’s “very likely” it would now be put on a statutory footing, while Steve Brine, Tory chair of the health select committee, told the BBC that a judge-led inquiry would ensure it does not “disappear down a rabbit hole”.

 Police detectives are reviewing the care of all babies admitted to hospital while Letby was working as a neonatal nurse.
-The review will include her work at Liverpool Women’s Hospital in 2012 and 2015.
+The review will include her time at Liverpool Women’s Hospital in 2012 and 2015, when she was on work placements.

+Detective Chief Inspector Nicola Evans said Letby was a “calculated and dangerous individual”, whose sentence “reflects the true scale and gravity of her horrific crimes”.

 The childish killer